Mcotsar/Mcotsar/README.md

 but

 Hola!
 I'm María, from Spain, a computational archaeologist and now Postdoc working on the PalaeoSilkRoad project at University of Tübingen.
 Hope you enjoy my git (I don't).
-I strongly recomend [Disturbingmovieslist](https://github.com/Mcotsar/Disturbingmovieslist)) but for silly thing you can follow me on my [twitter](https://twitter.com/Mcotsar) (Spanish / English).
+I highly recommend [Disturbingmovieslist](https://github.com/Mcotsar/Disturbingmovieslist)) but for nonsense stuff, feminism and science you can follow me on my twitter (Spanish / English).